For an earth-friendly epicurean treat, switch off your stove and step outside. Permit the sun to help with dinner.

-No electricity, firewood or propane is required.
-All you need is sunshine and a solar oven to whip up such enticing fare as orzo stuffed peppers, eggplant Parmesan, and perhaps s’mores for dessert.
+No electricity, firewood, or propane is required.
+All you need is sunshine and a portable solar oven to whip up such enticing fare as orzo stuffed peppers, eggplant Parmesan, and perhaps s’mores for dessert.

-Solar cooking enthusiasts say the sun is a wonderful partner for steaming, roasting, and baking an infinite variety of dishes, including meats, seafood, eggs, vegetables, beans, and pasta.
+Solar cooking enthusiasts say the sun is a wonderful partner for steaming, roasting, and baking an infinite variety of dishes, including vegetables, pasta, eggs, beans, and meats.

-Portable solar ovens are perfect for picnics, sailboats, RVs, tailgating, and plenty of other outdoor experiences.
-With no flame, they’re especially handy for campsites when open fires are prohibited, Jones says.
+Portable solar ovens are perfect for picnics, sailboats, RVs, tailgating, and plenty of other outdoor situations.
+With no flame, they’re especially handy for campsites when open fires are prohibited.

 They are also used for food preparation and purifying water in areas of the world where electricity, firewood, and propane are unavailable or not readily accessible.

-“It’s really a simple concept that works great,” says Mason Terry, director of the Oregon Renewable Energy Center.
-Terry, who is also an associate professor at Oregon Institute of Technology, said he saw solar ovens functioning nicely years ago at a refugee camp in Nepal.
+“It’s really a simple concept that works great,” said Mason Terry, director of the Oregon Renewable Energy Center.
+Terry told us he saw solar ovens functioning nicely years ago at a refugee camp in Nepal.
 Some were built with used bicycled parts, he recalls.

 Solar Oven Products

 Various shapes, designs, and styles of solar ovens are sold online and in stores.
 Often, the products include such accessories as pots, pans, and thermometers.
 Some are water-resistant.
 These are a few examples:

 Sunflair solar ovens are pliable and easily open and fold up.
 No assembly required.